Katiedtran25/Hospital-Database-Management-System-SQL-Queries-Project/README.md

 treatments.
 Also, There are separate modules for hospital admission, patients’ discharge summary, duties of nurses and ward boys, medical stores, etc.

+Data Analysis Results
+There was only employee, who was not yet register.
+The head of nurse is Carla Espinosa.
+There are three physicians who are the head of each department.
+There are four patients, who taken appointment with at least one physician.
+There are two the floors and blocks, where the room number 212 belongs to.
+There are twenty nine available rooms and seven unavailable rooms.
+There are nine physicians and the departments they are affiliated with.
+There are three physicians, who are trained for a special treatment.
+There are four patients with their physicians by whom they got their preliminary treatment.
+There are four patients and the number of physicians they have taken appointment.
+There are three unique patients who got an appointment for examination room C. There are two names of the patients, their treating physicians and medication.
+There are four names of the patients who taken an advanced appointment, and also display their physicians and medication.

 ER Diagram
 Relational schema:
 Block ( blockcode, blockfloor)